 Acorn soup is the first way I ever ate acorns.
 It was at a fancy restaurant in San Francisco called Incanto, and I was entranced that the chef, Chris Cosentino, could use acorns to make such a lovely soup.
 I never did get Chris’ recipe, but I came up with this one instead.

-It is a smooth soup, deeply earthy and nutty from the combination of acorn “grits” — chopped up pieces that have had the bitter tannins removed — and porcini mushrooms.
+It is a smooth soup, deeply earthy and nutty from the combination of acorn flour and acorn “grits” — chopped up pieces that have had the bitter tannins removed — and porcini mushrooms.
 A dollop of creme fraiche, sour cream or even regular cream rounds everything out, and a few drops of really nice oil, such as squash seed oil, adds a lot, too.

 If you want to make this, you will need to know about collecting and eating acorns.
 If acorns are just too weird for you but you want to make something similar to this soup, use chestnuts — even canned chestnuts make a good substitute.